 Knox County Schools Visual Arts DepartmentPolicy on Contests, Competitions, and Exhibitions

-Knox County Schools (KCS) Visual Art Department endorses only supervised and thoughtfully presented art contests or competitions at the elementary, middle, and high school levels.
+Knox County Schools (KCS) Visual Art Department endorses only supervised and thoughtfully presented art contests, competitions, or exhibitions at the elementary, middle, and high school levels.
 Art experiences need to reflect the national and state standards of a comprehensive art education.
 They may reflect any or all of the four components: studio productions, art history, aesthetics, and criticism.

-The art teacher must carefully consider and evaluate each contest and competition based upon these criteria:
+The art teacher must carefully consider and evaluate each contest, competition, or exhibition based upon these criteria:

 - The endeavor is educationally relevant and instructionally valuable.